There are a few different estimation techniques that you can use as a business owner.

-The technique you choose depends on which technique is most suitable for your business, the potential job and the situation you are in.
+The technique you choose depends on your specific business’ needs, the potential job and the situation you are in.

 Estimating can be hard enough as it is with the minimal information you’re often given by clients.
 However, it’s worth learning how to estimate properly because doing it badly, could cause you to misjudge your budget and timeline.

-On top of all that, having good business and estimating processes will help your business both financially and to better manage client relationships.
+On top of all that, having good business and estimation processes helps your business financially.
+You can also better manage client relationships.

 Below you’ll find five of the most common estimation techniques.